KNOWLEDGEBASE & FAQS

 1. This method leaves the kiln intact.

-2. Break up the channel, remove it in pieces, and then modify the new channel to snap into the groove.
+2. Break up the channel into pieces, remove it, and then modify the new channel to snap into the groove.

 3. Carefully crack the channel that needs to be removed using a chisel or large screwdriver and a hammer.
 Take your time with this; the channel can gradually be broken into pieces.